tybottorff/bottorffdocs/notes/literature_notes.md

  - **baseline markers: peripheral blood lymphocyte counts > 2,000, lower % PD-1 expression on T cells, lower % Tregs, lower IL-6/8 levels, higher IL-17 levels, autoantibodies, some HLA alleles, among other things all associated with more irAEs**
  - **on treatment markers: increased leukocyte count, clonal expansion of more T cell clones, more newly emerging T cell clones, decline in T cell clonality, increased IL-6 levels, among other things all associated with more irAEs**
  - **takehome for me: on treatment markers including clonal expansion of more T cell clones, more newly emerging T cell clones, decline in T cell clonality all very interestingly associated with more irAEs**
+# Biomarkers on melanoma patient T cells associated with ipilimumab treatment
+ - **increased proliferation (Ki67) for CD4 and CD8 T cells, also see ICOS and Gata3 up for both CD4/CD8, EOMES/granzyme B up for CD8s, decreased CCR7/CD25 on CD8s**
+ - **decreased Ki67 CD8s associated with irAE, this is unlike most other proliferation literature I've read...**
 # Biomarkers for immune checkpoint inhibitor-mediated tumor response and adverse events
  - **irAE incidence does depend on tumor type, melanoma has higher frequency of skin and gastrointestinal irAEs but lower frequency of pneumonia compared to NSCLC patients, dermatitis, arthritis, and myalgia more common in melanoma patients than renal cell carcinoma patients, pneumonitis and dyspnea less common in melanoma**
 # Blocking IL-17A enhances tumor response to anti-PD-1 immunotherapy in microsatellite stable colorectal cancer